sous-chefs/aws/README.md

 end
 ```

+### aws_iam_role

+Use this resource to create an IAM role.
+The policy takes the name of the resource.

-Actions:
+#### Actions:

-- `create`: Creates or updates the policy.
+- `create`: Creates the role if it does not exist.
+If the role exists, updates attached policies and the `assume_role_policy_document`.
-- `delete`: Gracefully deletes the policy (detaches from all attached entities, deletes all non-default policy versions, then deletes the policy).
+- `delete`: Gracefully deletes the role (detaches from all attached entities, and deletes the role).

-Attribute parameters are:
+#### Properties:

 - `path`: A path can be supplied for the group.
 For information on paths, see [IAM Identifiers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the Using IAM guide.
+- `policy_members`: An array of ARNs of IAM managed policies to attach to this resource.
+Accepts both user-defined and AWS-defined policy ARNs.
+- `remove_policy_members`: Set to `false` to ensure that policies are not detached from the group when they are not present in the defined resource.
+Default: `true`
-- `policy_document`: The JSON document for the policy.
+- `assume_role_policy_document`: The JSON policy document to apply to this role for trust relationships.
+Dictates what entities can assume this role.
-- `account_id`: The AWS account ID that the policy is going in.
-Required if using non-user credentials (ie: IAM role through STS or instance role).

-## aws_iam_role

-Use this resource to create an IAM role.
-The policy takes the name of the resource.
+#### Example:

 ```ruby
 aws_iam_role 'example-role' do